One-Way Reversible and Quantum Finite Automata with Advice: From Randomized Advice to Quantum Advice

-When quantum advice is concerned, what would happen if we use 1qfa's with rewritable advice tape tracks?
-For our convenience, we call by a {\em rewritable 1qfa} such a 1qfa that can access a rewritable advice tape track.
-For simplicity, we assume that an upper track that holds a standard input string is still read-only as in the original model of 1qfa's.
+When quantum advice is concerned, what would happen if we use 1qfa's equipped with rewritable advice tracks?
+For our convenience, we refer to such an extended 1qfa as a {\em rewritable advised 1qfa}.
+Nonetheless, we keep an upper track that holds standard input strings {\em read-only} as in the original model of 1qfa's.
 Notice that what actually limits the power of 1qfa's is a prohibition of disposing of (or dumping) quantum information after it is read and its information is processed.
-Therefore, quantum computation may draw a considerable benefit from a modification of advice strings, despite the fact that a one-way head move still hampers the machine's ability.
+In other words, we intend to utilize the advice track as a device of {\em write-only memory}.
+Unlike classical computation, quantum computation can draw a considerable benefit from such write-only memory, despite the fact that a one-way head move still hampers the machine's potential ability.
+Similar ideas were discussed lately in, e.g., \cite{Pas00,YFS+12}.